AqrLei/android-Camera2/README.md

 Android Camera2Raw Sample
 ===================================

-This sample demonstrates using the Camera2 API to capture a JPEG and RAW sensor frame.
+This sample demonstrates using the Camera2 API to capture a JPEG sensor frame.
 Check the source code to see a typical example of how to display the camera preview;
-run auto-focus, auto-exposure metering, and auto-white-balance; capture a JPEG and RAW image for the same sensor frame; and save these into MediaStore for use in other applications.
+run auto-focus, auto-exposure metering, and auto-white-balance; capture a JPEG image for the same sensor frame; and save these into MediaStore for use in other applications.

 Introduction